 You can switch from “by the gig” to an “unlimited” plan within the same month or from “unlimited” to “by the gig” at the start of the next billing cycle.
 You can find lower price per GB data plans out there, but you typically have to pay for talk and text with those plans, which would wipe out the benefit.

-Does Xfinity Mobile Have Contracts?
+Does Xfinity Mobile Have International Roaming?

 No. There are no contracts with Xfinity Mobile.
 You can leave at any time, if you’re not happy, without penalty or early termination fee.
-However, you may have to pay off the remaining balance on your phone and plans (which is fair).
+However, you may have to pay off the remaining balance on your phone and plans (which seems fair).

 Can you Use Xfinity Mobile as a Personal Hotspot?

-You can use Xfinity Mobile data to create a personal WiFi hotspot.
+Yes – you can use Xfinity Mobile data to create a personal WiFi hotspot.
 According to Xfinity Mobile:

 If you Cancel Xfinity Internet Service, Can you Keep Using Xfinity Mobile?

 Yes, you can keep using Xfinity Mobile if you cancel Xfinity Internet.
-A $25 per line monthly charge applies if at least one of the following post-pay subscriptions are not maintained on the account: Xfinity TV, Internet or Voice service.
+A $25 per line monthly charge applies if at least one of the following post-pay subscriptions are not maintained on the account: Xfinity TV, Internet, or Voice service.

-Xfinity Mobile Phones
+Xfinity Mobile Phone Selection

 Xfinity Mobile BYOD (Bring Your Own Device)

 If you bring your own device, there are no added fees, and you can get a free SIM card.
 And yes, you can still access the WiFi hotspots.
+Xfinity even offers promotions for BYOD occasionally.

 - With Cable/Internet pricing, they have started offering existing customers extended contracts at prices previously only accessible to new customers (having to quibble over pricing and continual increases has long been a complaint of mine and others).